LeonBlade/BDTHPlugin/README.md

 I have removed the original README so that the above info doesn't get lost, but please go to https://github.com/LeonBlade/DalamudPlugins for the official readme, code, and other related resources and info.

-Note that I don't intend to support this myself now and into, and only made this edit because I wanted to use BDTH.
+Note that I don't intend to support this myself now and into the future, and only made this edit because I wanted to use BDTH.
 I figured it would be useful for others too so I released it publically.
 I will happily answer questions or help out where possible though.